petergithub/notes/01Technology/ubuntuNotes.md

 	It is required that your private key files are NOT accessible by others
 	Keys need to be only readable(400 or 600 is fine)  chmod 600 ~/.ssh/id_rsa
 `-t` Force pseudo-tty allocation for bash to use as an interactive shell

+`sshpass` make ssh with password in command line

 `ssh -t user@server "mail && bash"`	Single command to login to SSH and run program